ANNOUNCING NEW SERVICE!

 Gray December 9, 2019 NH Federal Court Order

 This order is offered as a sample for educational purposes only.
 References to law and rules may not be current or accurate.
 Counsel must evaluate whether the order has utility in a given case.
-I am always happy to try to answer general questions of fellow counsel about law and practice and can be reached […]
+(Note: Ralph Holmes is currently retired from McLane Middleton.
+For information on this or other probate litigation issues, please contact […]

 Court Provides Important Guidance on Guardian’s Power to Remove Live Support